KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 ### 6.3 No Universal Law of Matter Prevalence

-Across the Tumbling Multiverse:
+Within the Tumbling Multiverse, expression ratios permit the following conditions:

-- In **Aionically expressed universes**, contra-matter (to us) is prevalent, and matter (to us) is recessive
+- In **Aionically expressed universes**, contra-matter (to us) would be prevalent, and matter (to us) would be recessive
-- In **balanced universes**, matter and contra-matter are co-expressive
+- In **balanced universes**, matter and contra-matter would be co-expressive
 - In **fully Khaonically expressed universes**, contra-matter may be entirely absent
 - In **fully Aionically expressed universes**, matter (as we know it) may be entirely absent